Abbey-Chapman/River_Avon/README.md

 *Graph depicting the Avon's height during the months of November and December 2012, using data provided by the Environment Agency for the Cox's Yard guaging station located within Stratford-upon-Avon.*

 The graph above clearly emphasizes two flooding events, one at the end of November (as expected from River Levels UK) but also another one at the end of December, most likely assisted by the ground already being waterlogged from the earlier November flood.
 To be thorough, it is now appropriate to find the FEV (as defined on the project homepage; https://github.com/Rivers-Project-2018/Group-Project) of each respective flooding event as opposed to simply hypothesising that because the November event has a higher maximum river height, a larger FEV is implied also.
-Both of the following graphs are plotted using the threshold height (the height at which the river began to flood) of 1.45 meters, as well as using the rating information for the Cox's Yard gauging station (providing the relationship between height and flow rate (Q)) where the rating information has been provided by the Environment Agency.
+Both of the following graphs are plotted using the threshold height (the height at which the river began to flood) of 1.7 meters, as well as using the rating information for the Cox's Yard gauging station (providing the relationship between height and flow rate (Q)) where the rating information has been provided by the Environment Agency.
 This threshold height was chosen as although the Environment Agency did say the threshold height for when the river broke its banks was 1.2m, previous experience analysing the Rivers Don, Calder and Aire mean the Environment Agency tends to underestimate the threshold height. https://flood-warning-information.service.gov.uk/station/2046Evidence states that flooding of low lying land may occur at 1.2m whilst flooding of property may occur at just under 1.7m.
-Therefore, a good estimate of a threshold height would be the average of the two, i.e. 1.45m.
-A transcript of all email exchanges with the Environment Agency in regards to the analysis of the River Avon can be found in this repository under the name '---'.
+Therefore, a good estimate of a threshold height would be 1.7m.

 ![Stratford-Quadrant_Graph_3](Stratford-Quadrant_Graph.png)